 L’Hopital Les Enfants Malades, Paris

-Paris is the modern birthplace of craniofacial surgery, and this unit, now led by Dr Eric Arnaud, President Elect of the International Society, was founded by Dr Daniel Marchac.
+Paris is the modern birthplace of craniofacial surgery, and this unit, now led by Dr Eric Arnaud, President of the International Society of Craniofacial Surgery, was founded by Dr Daniel Marchac.

 The Hospital for Sick Children, Toronto, Canada